charliewadds/ComSciDrone/README.md

 - make a header file for controlling the motors and stabilization
 - make a header file for rf or wifi communication
     - either way I could make a python executable for raspberry pi to send wifi or rf
+- datalogging on an sd card for debugging
+- datalogging on an sd card for gps
+- gps route retracing
+- proximity sensor for collision avoidance/smart landing